View of the Leaning Tower of Pisa in Italy.

 Or maybe you’re on your way to visit the Leaning Tower of Pisa (to take a silly photo or climb to the top) and want to know a little bit more about the Tower.

-Either way, let’s take a look at 23 fun and interesting facts about the Leaning Tower, one of Italy’s most famous landmarks.
+Either way, let’s take a look at 23 fun and interesting facts about the Leaning Tower, one of Italy’s most famous landmarks (and one of our favorite Tuscan towers to climb with kids).
 Sources are listed below, so you can count on these facts to be accurate!

 Andiamo – let’s go!